 The University of Washington research team, with guidance from the ECANA Steering Group, is conducting an evaluation of these first sessions.
 Look for final reports on the pilot program process and effectiveness evaluation in spring and summer, 2020.

-Want to learn more about CEPs-EC or the evaluation?
+Want to learn more about CEPs-EC or our evaluation?

 Want to support increasing knowledge and empowerment about endometrial cancer?